MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/sales-how-invoice-sales.md

 * If you need to ship only part of an order quantity, for example, because the full quantity is not on hand.
 * If you ship products after you post the corresponding sales invoices.
-* If you sell items that your vendor delivers directly to your customer, known as drop shipment.
+* If you sell items that your supplier delivers directly to your customer, known as drop shipment.
 For more information, see [Make Drop Shipments](sales-how-drop-shipment.md).

 In all other aspects, sales orders and sales invoices work in the same way.
 For more information, see [Sell Products](sales-how-sell-products.md).